 Use Conductor to Track SEO KPIs

-Now that you know some of the most important SEO metrics, you can ensure your SEO tracking efforts cover key KPIs.
+Now that you know some of the most important SEO metrics, you can ensure your SEO tracking efforts cover key KPIs and standup to the organic benchmarks of your industry.
 Conductor’s Google Analytics integration pulls in all of your metrics to track in Conductor.
 Get easy-to-use dashboards that alert you to SEO issues and see SEO success metrics that you can apply to your strategy to improve your results.
 Request a demo from Conductor.